tohagan/firebase-typescript-koa-starter/README.md

 ## Initialise your project service files.

-Sign in to [Firebase Console](https://console.firebase.google.com) and create yourself a new project.
-Select "Database" menu option and provision the database service that you wish to use ("Firestore" or Realtime database (labelled as "Database")).
+Sign in to [Firebase Console](https://console.firebase.google.com) and create yourself a new project and then select "Database" menu option and provision the database service that you wish to use ("Firestore" or "Realtime database" - labelled as "Database").

-Now login from the command line.
+1. Login from the command line.

       $ firebase login

-Initialise your new Firebase project ...

-      $ firebase init

-1. Select the services you need for your project.
-For this starter, I've selected Firestore, Database, Functions, Hosting and Storage.

-2. Select the project you created in the console (in this example it's called `typescript-koa-starter`).

-3. Select defaults for Firestore files

-4. Select `Typescript` as the project language with TSLint enabled.
+Normally you'd then initialise your new Firebase project ... with `firebase init` but please DON'T for this starter kit as it's already confgured for you!
+For this starter kit, we've selected Firestore, Database, Functions, Hosting and Storage services.
+Review all the service settings in `firebase.json` and remove those you don't need.
+You'll likely only want to use one of the database in your final project.

+2. Update `.firebasrc` with your Firebase Project ID  (replace `"typescript-koa-starter"`) to created in Firebase Console.

-5. Agree to install NPM dependencies.
+3. Install NPM dependencies.

-6. For this starter kit we'll use the default `public` folder for our hosted static files.
-If you're creating a [PWA](https://developers.google.com/web/progressive-web-apps/) or [SPA](https://en.wikipedia.org/wiki/Single-page_application) app for something like [Vue](http://vuejs.org), [React](https://reactjs.org/) or [Angular](https://angular.io/) then you might want to select the build output folder of your client-side framework.

-7. Some SPA frameworks offer the option to allow client-side routing URLs that use a standard `/` delimiter instead a `#` to delimit the client-side path but they need server-side support to do this.
-So if you need this feature, answer `Yes` to "rewrite all urls to `index.html`".
+     $ cd functions
+     $ npm install
+     $ cd ../hosting
+     $ npm install
+     $ cd ..

+4. You're ready to auto build and deploy!

+    $ firebase deploy

 ## Static file hosting

 If you've been coding Node/Express apps a while, you might be considering hosting your static files as part of your Koa app, but I'd recommend you instead use the Firebase hosting service.
 Your static files will then be deployed on Google's global CDN service with automatic SSL enabled.
 Deployment is also super easy and fast and hosting will be cheaper.

+For this starter kit we've also use `hosting/public` folder for our hosted static files.
+I like keep my client app source code under `public/src`and perform client builds under the `hosting` folder to void cluttering up the top level directory.

+If you're creating web app for a [PWA](https://developers.google.com/web/progressive-web-apps/) or [SPA](https://en.wikipedia.org/wiki/Single-page_application) app for something like [Vue](http://vuejs.org), [React](https://reactjs.org/) or [Angular](https://angular.io/) then you might want to select the build output folder of your client-side framework in `firebase.json` in place of `hosting/publc`.

+## Rewrite Rules

+5. Some SPA frameworks offer the option to allow client-side routing URLs that use a standard `/` delimiter instead a `#` to delimit the client-side path but they need server-side support to do this.
+We've added this rewrite rule in `firebase.json` to ensure that these paths are re-written to index.html.
+If you don't want this, you'll need to remove this rule.

+6.

 ## Why KOA? (instead of Express)